 Echo

 Echo by Pam Muñoz Ryan is assigned in US schools at grades 5–8, with a Lexile measure of 680L.
+It appears across 3 curriculum references and 2 states, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where Echo is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.